South Boston: Parks

-Shoreline of Dorchester Bay

 Fort Independence, a pentagonal five-bastioned, granite fort built between 1834 and 1851, is the dominating feature of Castle Island.
-This 22-acre urban park is connected to the mainland by both pedestrian and vehicular causeways.
+This 22 acre is connected to the mainland by both pedestrian and vehicular causeways.
 Pleasure Bay, the M Street Beach and Carson Beach form a three-mile segment of parkland and beach along the South Boston shoreline of Dorchester Bay.
-Carson Beach offers some beautiful views and great public amenities: a rehabilitated Mothers' Rest, public restrooms, exhibit space, first aid and lifeguard functions, while the outdoor courtyards allow space for passive recreation.
-Carson Beach also features a walkway which allows one to walk, bike, or run along the water's edge from Castle Island to the Kennedy Library.
+Carson Beach offers public amenities: public restrooms, exhibit space, first aid and lifeguard functions.
+Carson Beach also features a walkway along the water's edge from Castle Island to the Kennedy Library.

 Fort Independence and Castle Island are on the State and National Registers of Historic Places, and the fort is a National Historic Landmark.
-Fort Independence is open from Memorial Day to Columbus Day, hours vary.
 Fort tours are conducted by the Castle Island Association in the summer months and there is interpretive signage for self-guided tours.
-The principal program theme, the History of Castle Island, stresses the role of the fort in harbor defense."

-Thomas Park

-Also known as Dorchester Heights.
+Thomas Park is also known as Dorchester Heights.
 Atop the hill sits a tall monument commemorating the Patriot battle that drove the British out of Boston.

-M Street Park

 Between M and N streets and north of Broadway, the M Street Park was one of the most desirable addresses in Boston in the late 19th century, and the brownstone buildings overlooking the park on the south side of the park remain some of the best examples of this style of architecture in New England.
 M Street Park is also home to the first standing Vietnam memorial in the nation.
 Included in this memorial are all the names of the South Boston residents who gave their lives fighting for the United States.

-South Boston Maritime Park

-Located at D Street and Northern Avenue, Boston, Massachusetts, the park is a rectangle of green lawn, gardens, trees, benches, and paved walkways.
+Located at D Street and Northern Avenue, Boston, Massachusetts, South Boston Maritime Park is a rectangle of green lawn, gardens, trees, benches, and paved walkways.
 Artwork along the paths displays fish and sea motifs, paying tribute to the city's maritime background.
 The roofed seating area provides partial shade and tables and chairs, an ideal spot for lunch.